oracle-livelabs/oci/terraform-infrastructure/network/network.md

 defaultmin   = 10
 ```

-While creating the Load Balancer there will be serveral attributes called by Terrafrom.
+While creating the Load Balancer there will be several attributes called by Terraform.
 The display\_name variable is used to provide the Load Balancer with a user-defined name that will be displayed on the OCI console.
 The shape variable specifies the shape of the Load Balancer in this case it will be flexible.
 The defaultmax and defaultmin variables define the maximum and minimum number of allowed connections per backend server.

 In the Load Balancer data block you can also find that the compartment_data attribute calls upon the comp-ocid variable, housing the compartment OCID for the targeted OCI compartment where the Load Balancer will be provisioned.

-Lastly, the Load Balancer contains both a Public subnet and Network Security Group attachement.
+Lastly, the Load Balancer contains both a Public subnet and Network Security Group attachment.
 These attachments are facilitated through the subnet\_data variable for the Public subnet and nsg\_data variable for Network Security Group.
 These attributes help link the Load Balancer with the appropriate configurations, providing Terraform with the required information needed to orchestrate and create the Load Balancer on an OCI environment.

 ![picture15](images/lb.png)

-**2. Defining a Listener for the Load Balancer**

-In the terrafrom.tfvars file, navigate to the listener\_params data structure.
+4. In the terraform.tfvars file, navigate to the listener\_params data structure.
 Within the listener\_params you will see that there is an oci-lb-listener data block that defines a Listener for the Load Balancer.

-Copy the variable strings below and paste it into the oci-lb-listener data block.
+5. Copy the variable strings below and paste it into the oci-lb-listener data block.

 ```
 <copy>